jayanths-23/jayanths-23/README.md

 ### **<div align="center">Hi 👋 I'm Jayanth, a Computer Science student passionate about Cloud Computing and DevOps ☁️ building scalable applications using AWS, Docker, and Linux 🚀</div>**

+🔭 I’m currently working on cloud and DevOps projects using AWS and Docker

 - 🌱 I’m currently learning Kubernetes, Terraform and CI/CD pipelines